-This form can be obtained in a TeX version via anonymous ftp from zia.aoc.nrao.edu (146.88.1.4).
-In the subdirectory pub/vlacover are three files: coverl.tex (the front side), cover2.tex (back side) and logo.ps (a PostScript file of the NRAO logo).
+This form can be obtained in a TeX version via anonymous ftp from the ftp server zia.aoc.nrao.edu (146.88.1.4).
+In the subdirectory pub/vlacover are three files: cover1.tex (the front side), cover2.tex (back side) and logo.ps (a PostScript file of the NRAO logo).
 Copy these and insert the relevant information.
 Note, however, that E-mail submission of observing proposals is not yet available.

-Submissions by Telefax (804-296-0278), although not encouraged, are permitted if they are followed within 48 hours by a mail submission.
+Submissions by Fax (804 296 0278), although not encouraged, are permitted but the paper copy must be received at NRAO within 48 hours after the deadline.

 The VLA is scheduled on a term basis, with each term lasting 4 months.
 The proposal deadline for a particular configuration is the 1st of February, June, or October of the preceding term.
-Table I(a) details the deadlines through 1993.
-It is not necessary to submit a proposal in the preceding term, for all proposals will be refereed immediately following the deadline of submission, regardless of the configuration requested.
+Table 1 details the deadlines through 1994.
+It is not necessary to submit a proposal in the preceding term, since all proposals will be refereed immediately following the deadline of submission, regardless of the configuration requested.
 Early submissions - more than one deadline in advance of the relevant configuration deadline - will benefit from referee feedback and the opportunity for revision and additional review if warranted.

 All proposals are externally refereed by several experts in relevant subdisciplines (e.g. solar, stellar, galactic, extragalactic, etc.).
 The referees' comments and rating are advisory to the internal VLA scheduling committee, and the comments of both groups are passed on to the proposers soon after each meeting of the committee (3 times yearly) and prior to the next proposal submission deadline.
-Scheduling the telescope is a non-exact science, and highly rated proposals are not guaranteed to receive observing time.
+Scheduling the telescope is a non-exact science, and because of competition highly rated proposals are not guaranteed to receive observing time.
 This is particularly true for programs that concentrate on objects in the LST ranges occupied by popular targets such as the galactic center or the Virgo cluster.

-3.2 Data Analysts and General Assistance
+4.2 Data Analysts and General Assistance

-General assistance of all kinds is available through the Data Analysts, Peggy Perley (505/835-7239), Dave Wunker (505/835-7359), and Sue Prewitt (505/835-7238).
-They can be considered to be "advocates" for all VLA users, and should be consulted first when you encounter any problem.
+General assistance of all kinds is available through the Data Analysts, Peggy Perley (505 835 7239), Sue Prewitt (505 835 7238) and Meri Stanley (505 835 7359).
+They can be considered to be advocates for all VLA users, and should be consulted first when you encounter any problem.

-3.3 Observing File Preparation
+4.3 Observing File Preparation

 To use the VLA an observing file must be prepared and submitted to the VLA Operators.
-This file is generated by the NRAO-supplied program OBSERVE, which is available to all users and can run on a wide variety of machines.
+This file is generated by the NRAO-supplied program Observe, which is available to all users and can run on a wide variety of machines.
 We recommend that all users obtain a copy of this program, and periodically check that they have the latest version.

-At this time, OBSERVE is available for VAXes under VMS, all Sun workstations and IBM R6000 workstations.
+At this time, Observe is available for VAXes under VMS, all Sun workstations and IBM RS6000 workstations.

-OBSERVE can be obtained by one of these routes - listed in order of preference:
+Observe can be obtained by one of these routes - listed in order of preference:

-- 1) For users with Internet access; for SUN and IBM versions, use anonymous ftp from zia.aoc.nrao.edu (or 146.88.1.4).
-For VMS versions, use ftp from uvaxl.aoc.nrao.edu (146.88.1.6).
-Contact Wes Young (wyoung@nrao.edu) for assistance. - 2) Telephone Theresa McBride and specify the machine type (VAX, SUN, IBM) and medium (disc, floppy, standard tape, Exabyte, or DAT), which she will then mail to you.
+For users with Internet access; for SUN and IBM versions, use anonymous ftp from directory pub/observe on zia.aoc.nrao.edu (or 146.88.1.4).
+For VMS versions, use ftp from uvax1.aoc.nrao.edu (146.88.1.6).
+Contact Wes Young (wyoung@nrao.edu) for assistance.
+2. Telephone Theresa McBride and specify the machine type (VAX, SUN, IBM) and medium (disc, floppy, standard tape, Exabyte, or DAT), which she will then mail to you.

-A considerable training effort is required to become fully conversant with observe.
-For help, call Peggy Perley or Dave Wunker, or through E-mail (analysts@nrao.edu).
+A considerable training effort is required to become fully conversant with Observe.
+For help, call the Data Analysts, Peggy Perley, Sue Prewitt, or Meri Stanley, or through E-mail (analysts@nrao.edu).